CpuID/mgfs/README.md

 Don't forget to unmount the database when you are done (`umount /path/to/mount/dir`).

+# Caveats

+There is no caching layer implemented in-process or externally (eg. Redis or Memcached).
+As long as MongoDB is close to your FUSE process latency wise, you should have no issues.
+PRs are welcome to implement caching if there is interest :)

 # Todo
 - [x] Support GridFS read
 - [x] Support GridFS remove